 Actually belonging to the dogfish family the cookiecutter shark, aka cigar shark, is typically found in the warm tropical and temperate waters of the Atlantic and Pacific Oceans.
 They can be found at the crushing depths of up to 3,200 feet!
 These little sharks are notorious for their snatch and grab method of acquiring food.
-More on that later.
 Due to the fact that cookiecutters are not favored as a food source plus their deep swimming habits, they aren’t typically caught in fishing nets or long lines.
 Cigar sharks are listed as Least Concern by the IUCN.

 First the Stats…